csggnn/ddpg_tennis/Report.md

  - **ddpg_tennis_SOLUTION.py** is the main file of the project.
 It is used to train a DDPG agent on the tennis environment and includes several training improvement ideas.
-    - A *coach* algorithm (commented out) tried to stabilize learning by storing and reloading network state depending on score trend.
-The idea was to roll back to a previous state and reduce training rate every time a performance drop is observed.
+    - A **Agent Coach** algorithm trying to stabilize learning by storing and reloading network state depending on score trend.
+The idea is to react to performance drop when performance drops, taking advantage of the ability of saving agent checkpoints.
+This will be described further in the **Selected Custom Modifications** paragraph
-    - an *epsilon_greedy* noise approach.
+    - an **epsilon greedy noise** approach.
 A very moderate correlated noise is added to actions to favour to balance exploration and exploitiation, but a strong additional noise would be added to some episodes with probability noise_p, to prevent the agent from locking in a 0 reward state.
-    - a *reward spread* mechanism to speed uo training in a reward sparse environment.
-In the tennis environment reward is awarded with delay with respect to the action which is actually responsible for obtaining it, and is awarded in a very limited number of actions.
-A local buffer stores the latest experiences.
-Whenever an experience including a non-zero reward is received from the environment, this reward is spread among the N latest experiences.
+The strong noise probability decays with time.
+    - a **reward spread** mechanism to speed up training in a reward sparse environment.
+This will be described further in the **Custom Modifications** paragraph
+     In the tennis environment

  - **inspect_results.py** is the main file used to show the trained agent performance.
     A pair of agents can be loaded from saved checkpoints and tested on the TENNIS environment.
     By default, **inspect_results.py** will load a pair of agents scoring on average >0.5 on the first 100 episodes of